Topological error correcting processes from fixed-point path integrals: From fixed-point path integrals to error-correcting codes

 \subsection{From path integrals to circuits}

-The three conditions formulated in the previous section are neither simple to verify for a generic circuit, nor do they directly help with constructing such QEC circuits.
 In this section we describe an explicit general method to construct topological QEC circuits from topological fixed-point path integrals.
 In fact, we will only construct the quantum part of the QEC circuit.
 Which classical decoder works depends on the nature of the syndrome defects used.
-However, we do propose a type of decoder that works for all examples given in this paper.
+However, for all examples in this paper, the syndrome defects are of a homological nature.
+We propose that in these cases a decoder based on minimum-weight matching works.

 We start by putting the path integral on some regular lattice and choosing a time direction.
 Then we interpret the tensor network as a geometrically local circuit of operators, where each operator corresponds to a single tensor, or a patch of a few tensors.
 The indices of each tensor or patch are divided into input and output in accordance with the chosen time direction.
 This can always be done, however the resulting operators, like